cs208-fall24/p5-group-final-project-8/Retrospectives/Retrospective-student3.md

 Also, regarding the code itself, I needed to decide for myself about whether I should go all in or make something simple, and I'm aware that this is not a design class; Yet, that was something on my mind as I was working on this project, since it is a balancing act between time and how creative do you want to be with your project?

 Furthermore; my local host 3000 was not working at all.
-Which meant I either had to work while being blind in terms of what I'm creating or work somewhere else and then transfer everything back to the repository at the end, which lead to me not being able to see what my teammates end up making.
+Which meant I either had to work while being blind in terms of what I'm creating or work somewhere else and then transfer everything back to the repository at the end, yet, after a lot of troubleshooting, it turns out that someone modifed the server.js file, and missed up everything, so I had to fix that myself, and inform my group about it as well.

-At the time of writing, I plan to see everything they made when we get to the showcasing part, which I will help organize, even though each person needs to do it on a personal level, but I offered my help nonetheless.
-So this would be a great chance to see what they made.
-Now, Regarding issues I had, it was with both merging and how hectic that can be, granted, overall I think the the team handled that very well.
-But I still struggle with it on a personal level though.
-And as I indicated in my earlier paragraph, my local host 3000 did not work, no matter what I tried, and I started the project without having that to work.
+Now, I must say, that was the most fun part, which is trouble shooting and trying to figure out why the server is not working, and then when i figured that out, I had that rush of blood that I like, and it is why I'm doing programing in the first place!

-I just found some workarounds to complete the work, as we have deadlines, and my team was waiting for my updates, so I needed to do something before the deadline appraoches, instead of setting and waiting.
-The simple solution was by working outside on HTML and CSS and such, then getting everything transferred to my repo, after translating what needs to be translated to PUG, and then plugging it with CSS and JavaScript at the end.
+Before getting the local host to work, I just found some workarounds to complete the work, as we have deadlines, and my team was waiting for my updates, so I needed to do something before the deadline appraoches, instead of setting and waiting.
+The simple solution was by working outside on HTML and CSS and such, then getting everything transferred to my repo, after translating what needs to be translated to PUG, and then plugging it with CSS and JavaScript at the end, which was fun as well.

-All and all, it was fun, but I know now, that I will never work in the web develoment section / industry, as it is not my cup of tea, since I would rather do memory management and embedded systems using C instead.
+All and all, it was great, but I know now that I will never work in the web develoment section / industry, as it is not my cup of tea, since I would rather do memory management and embedded systems using C instead, or trying to overclock hardawre for it to give me extra 5% of an imaginary number.

 ## Known issues or Bugs